Private equity in UK (England and Wales): market and regulatory overview

 If another non-corporate vehicle is used instead of an LP and qualifies as an offshore fund for UK tax purposes, then the entity is treated as a corporate entity for the purposes of UK taxation on chargeable gains.

 The following structures are not tax transparent and are not typically used for investment in the UK:

-LLCs established in other US states (although note HMRC v Hanson above).
+LLCs established in other US states.

 Luxembourg sociétés en commandite par actions (SCAs).

 Luxembourg sociétés d' investissement en capital à risque (SICARs).
 These can be opaque or transparent depending on the structure used because SICARs can be partnerships or companies.

 Foreign companies in general.

 An LP is typically used instead of these entities.
-Where an offshore entity other than an LP is used a UK investor's interest in that entity may constitute an interest in an offshore fund.
+Where an offshore entity other than an LP is used, a UK investor's interest in that entity may constitute an interest in an offshore fund.

-The FSA regulates those conducting regulated activities, that is, generally the managers and advisers and not the fund itself.
 Depending on the fund's structure other rules and regulations may apply, such as the conditions for VCTs (see Question 5).